reynoldspravindev/databricks-lakebase-inventory/README.md

 - **Row- and Column-Level Security**: Enforce granular permissions on inventory records via Unity Catalog, even within Lakebase tables.
 - **Auditability**: All user actions and data changes are logged for compliance and traceability.

-## Built for the Databricks Lakehouse Era

-This project exemplifies the next generation of data-driven applications, harnessing the Databricks Lakehouse, Lakebase (Managed Postgres), Unity Catalog, and secure app embedding to deliver actionable insights and operational excellence for inventory management.

-For a deep dive into the Databricks dashboard integration, Lakebase setup, and security architecture, see `DASHBOARD_INTEGRATION_SUMMARY.md` and `DASHBOARD_SETUP.md`.

 ## Quick Start

 ### Prerequisites